 We will continue to keep you up-to-date on all developments in this area and once the draft of the new regulations is published, we will post more information.

 As previously detailed on this blog, it is anticipated that the U.S. Department of Labor will announce proposed changes to the Fair Labor Standards Act’s “white-collar” exemptions in the near feature.
 As these changes are expected to greatly increase the number of workers who will be entitled to overtime pay, we are encouraging all employers to be proactive on this issue and sign up for our FLSA Compliance Program.

-If you have any questions regarding this or any other workers’ compensation issues, please e-mail me at email@example.com.
+If you have any questions about this post or any other labor and employment topic, please do not hesitate to e-mail me at email@example.com.

 We hosted our 3rd Annual Economic Development Symposium on April 30 at the Renaissance Allentown.
 My colleagues John Lushis and Graham Simmons, along with Scott Dunkelberger, Executive Director of the Center for Business Financing, Pennsylvania Department of Community and Economic Development, and Don Cunningham, President and CEO of the Lehigh Valley Economic Development Corp.
 (LVEDC), discussed the current and future focus of economic development in Pennsylvania, highlighting the practice of working with economic development incentives.
 For more on the event click here and here, and if you have any questions, concerns, or interest in economic development contact me at firstname.lastname@example.org and check out our Economic Development Law blog.